Why Eye Exams Are Essential for Kids’ Vision

 Eye exams are vital for kid’s vision and eye health

-Comprehensive eye exams are essential for children, and it’s important to note that a comprehensive eye exam is different from a vision screening.
+Comprehensive eye exams are essential for children, and it’s important to note that this type of eye exam is different from a vision screening.
 During the exam, an eye doctor will observe things such as visual acuity, visual function and eye health, the curvature of the cornea, and refraction.
-They will also document the vision health of your children to determine if any changes occur over time.
+They will also document the vision health of your children to track if anything changes over time.

-In addition, regular exams can reveal early warning signs of more serious overall health conditions.
-An eye doctor, can detect signs of hypertension, cardiovascular disease, and even diabetes.
-They also check for things like cataracts, glaucoma, macular degeneration, and other vision impairments.
+Regular exams can help spot early warning signs of more serious overall health conditions, although this is not typically common for young children.
+An eye doctor can detect signs of hypertension, cardiovascular disease, and diabetes.
+They also check for things like cataracts, glaucoma, macular degeneration, and other vision concerns.

 Eye exams help improve kids’ vision